digicademy-chf/chf_container/Documentation/InstallAndConfig/Index.rst

         cp template.development.env .env && \
         cp App/composer.development.json App/composer.json

-    If you want to apply existing project-specific files, copy them into the :file:`chf_container` folder now.
-See the
-    :ref:`custom file overview <custom-file-overview>` for a list of common files.
+    Alternatively, if you want to apply existing project-specific files, copy them into the :file:`chf_container` folder now.
+See the :ref:`custom file overview <custom-file-overview>` for a list of common files.